cam-leo/index.html/README.md

-# Actuarial Projects Portfolio
+# Projects Portfolio

-Welcome to my actuarial projects portfolio!
-This repository contains various projects I have completed as part of my journey in actuarial science and data analysis.
+Welcome to my projects portfolio!
+This repository contains various projects I have completed as part of my journey in mathematics, statistics and data analysis.
 The two main projects showcased here are focused on life insurance computations using R and powerlifting data analysis using SQL and Python.
 Additionally, I have included some minor projects, including an analysis of an Exam PA dataset.

 ## Projects